 Here she was, filled with nothing but fear over the possibility.
-She knew that she wanted to homeschool her 3 beautiful children, but her feelings were shouting lies that she was struggling to drown out.
+She knew she wanted to homeschool her three beautiful children, but her feelings were shouting lies she was struggling to drown out.

 “Do you really think I am smart enough to homeschool?” she asked again, hoping that I would offer up something strong enough to convince her.
 My mind was racing with possible ways to answer the question.
 I felt about as desperate to convince her as she was to hear that convincing.

-It’s kinda funny to consider that I was sitting across the desk from parents who at least had a 7-year head start on me, and yet they often took my advice as authority.
+It’s kinda funny to consider that I was sitting across the desk from parents who had at least a seven-year head start on me, and yet they often took my advice as authority.
 True, I had studied learning disabilities and I had a tool belt of behavior management skills, but much of what I learned in college truly didn’t give me an educational advantage over parents.
-Let’s face the facts, I had no children of my own.
+Let’s face the facts—I had no children of my own.

 Now, I’m not suggesting that one cannot be a good teacher until they have children of their own.
 That is hardly true.
 But I am suggesting that no one on the planet knows my kids as well as I do.
 And I will also add that no one has figured out how to help them as clearly as I can.

 Which led me to the answer to her question.

 Am I smart enough to homeschool?
 Of course you are!
 No one knows them the way you do.
 And no one will ever have the time to truly know them that well.
 (Yes, I hate this about the school system, but it’s true.)
 The beauty of homeschooling is that you can meet the specific needs of your children in ways that a traditional school setting could never accomplish.

 And that is educating.
 There is nothing out there that says you must raise a Mensa scholar or that the only way to point A (college) is through point B (some arbitrary program).
 Educating a child is meeting his/her needs so that he/she can learn more about life.
 This is just as true in the school setting as it is at home.